When you reach for a glass of water from your faucet, you might hesitate and consider if water from the tap is safe to drink.

 San Francisco’s tap water is treated in multiple ways.
 For the most part, the process is simple, and it includes a mix of adding chemicals or treating the water with UV light.

-The Hetch Hetchy water reservoir is one of the few water sources in America that don’t require treatment according to federal regulations.
-Despite that, there are still some minor treatments to the water from this source.
+The Hetch Hetchy water reservoir is one of the few water sources in America that doesn't require treatment according to federal regulations.
+Despite this, there are still some minor treatments to the water from this source.

 The water undergoes disinfection from UV light and chlorine.
 Like many other cities, San Francisco adds some fluoride for dental protection.
 Finally, chloramination is a final disinfection process that keeps the water safe for longer.